jmcsanders/CS540_Project/README.md

 3. You can run this index.html code within any text editor/to preview it

 **Final Flask Website application**
+This section is for the final website application.

 1. Make sure python environment is set up and a python version 3.6 or later is installed.
 2. Open CS540_Project_Flightdelays_Webapp in your text editor.
 3. Locate app.py file and go to database connection.
+4. Make sure the table Flight, Segment, Delay and cause were already created as described above in your MySQL and the table Flightdelays also.
+5. Flightdelay.sql is for creating the tables with relationship, Flightdelay_table.sql is for creating the table Flightdelays.
+6. Locate the SQL scripts in the git and create those table with any MySQL DBMS(Workbench for example...)
-4. In the app.config, line 34 in app.py change with your MySQL username/password and database name.
+7. In the app.config, line 34 in app.py change with your MySQL username/password and database name.
-5. For our case user=root, password=Alice***, MySQL database=project.
+8. For our case user=root, password=Alice***, MySQL database=project.
-6. To work with the user table for the registration or login you need to create it also with workbench following our class user model or with pyhton.
+9. To work with the user table for the registration or login you need to create it also with workbench following our class user model or with pyhton.
+10. pip install mysql-connector-python to create user table with python.
-7. A code snippet is availabe in the git createdb.py to create table user also.
+11. A code snippet is availabe in the git files create_db.py to create table user also.
 Just change with your database informations and run the code
-8. A table user will be created in your MySQL database.
+12. A table user will be created in your MySQL database.
-9. pip install PyMysql which is python MySQL driver.
+13. pip install PyMysql which is python MySQL driver.
-10. pip install cryptography also for password encryption
+14. pip install cryptography also for password encryption.
-11. pip install FLASK
+15. pip install FLASK
-12. pip install flask_sqlalchemy
+16. pip install flask_sqlalchemy
-13. Run the code with the following steps in your text editor's terminal
+17. Run the code with the following steps in your text editor's terminal
-14. export FLASK_APP=app.py
+18. export FLASK_APP=app.py
-15. export FLASK_ENV=development
+19. export FLASK_ENV=development
-16. flask run --host=0.0.0.0 --port=5004 or whatever available port you prefer in your computer.
+20. flask run --host=0.0.0.0 --port=5004 or whatever available port you prefer in your computer.